pfriedland/distributed-der/docs/04_RFC_EDGE_GATEWAY_MODE.md

 - `group_id` / `vpp_id` is reserved for future work (not MVP).
 - If group-targeted, the gateway agent is responsible for splitting into per-asset actions.

+## Target resolution precedence (implemented)
+To prevent accidental fanout in Gateway Mode:
+- If a `Setpoint` contains **both** `asset_id` and `site_id`, the agent MUST treat it as a **per-asset** command.
+- Only when `asset_id` is absent/unknown should the agent treat the command as site-level and apply the split policy.

+This rule is intentional and should be preserved in future refactors.

 #### Registration
 Two compatible patterns are acceptable; pick one and standardize:
 A) **Gateway registers once** with a list of assets: